Women in the military in Europe: United Kingdom

 As of the 21st of December 2018 women are able to occupy any role in the British Armed Forces.
 Previously they could be in any role that was not ground close combat (CGC).
 This change was started in 2016, when the ban on women in ground close combat roles was lifted by the then prime minister, David Cameron.
 The first CGC branch to accept women was the Royal Armoured Corps, in November 2016.
 The RAF was next to open its doors in September 2017.
+The first female officer of The Life Guards, Captain Elizabeth Godwin, was commissioned in 2020.

 There are 15,340 female personnel as of the 1st of April 2019, which is roughly 11% of the British armed forces.
 Plenty of female combatants can be found throughout Britain's military history, including Queen Elizabeth II, who joined the Auxiliary Territorial Service in 1945 and trained as a driver and mechanic.

 An early example is Queen Boudica, who led warriors of the Iceni tribe against Roman forces occupying Britain around AD 62, her legacy being often quoted in support of arguments calling for the full opening up of the British Armed forces to women.

 In the medieval period, Queens and noblewomen such as Ethelfleda of Mercia, Matilda of England, Isabella of France and Margaret of Anjou commanded armies in battle, although they did not fight themselves.
 Many women including Queen Eleanor of Aquitaine accompanied their husbands on Crusade.
 In the 16th century Mary, Queen of Scots, accompanied troops in several campaigns.
 Women continued to lead armies or organise the defense of castles in the absence of their male relatives until the close of the English Civil War.
 Charles I's consort, Henrietta Maria of France was the last English queen to command troops in battle in northern England in 1643.

 During the 1776 American War of Independence, it is estimated that over 5,000 women accompanied British forces.
 Many of these would have been the wives of high-ranking officers, with a large proportion being the wives of serving soldiers.
 While as much as possible women were left in the camp, they sometimes accompanied forces in their baggage trains serving as cooks or nurses, and were occasionally caught in combat and killed or taken prisoner.
 Similarly women accompanied men in ships of the Royal Navy, in combat being employed as powder monkeys or assisting surgeons.